mirakc/mirakc/README.md

 of less than 2GHz, and only 1..4GB memory.

 [Mirakurun] is one of popular DTV tuner servers in Japan.
 It's fast enough, but consumes much memory.
-For example, it consumes about 220MB even when idle.
+For example, it consumes more than 150MB even when idle.

 When Mirakurun provides 8 TS streams simultaneously,  it consumes nearly 1GB of memory which includes memory consumption of descendant processes.
 As a result,